Lifelong Learning for Adults Ages 50+

 Sign up easily through Instant Enrollment.
 Be sure to provide a personal email address when registering and check your spam or junk folders regularly so you don't miss course updates.

-• To participate in online or hybrid classes, you’ll need access to a computer, tablet (such as an iPad), or similar device with a camera and microphone.
+• To participate in online or hybrid classes, you will need access to a computer, tablet (such as an iPad), or similar device with a camera and microphone.
 Classes are delivered via Zoom and/or the Blackboard learning platform.

 • To ensure a smooth start, registration for online courses may close up to 48 business hours before the course begins.